-After college I spent two years renovating a run-down house and property in Santa Fe, New Mexico.
-In the process I learned to frame a wall, hang a door, install a window, lay tile, sweat copper pipe, plumb a bathroom, wire a room for electricity, install an irrigation system, build an adobe wall, fence a pasture, and construct a deck among other things.
+After college, I spent two years renovating a run-down house and property in Santa Fe, New Mexico.
+In the process I learned to frame a wall, hang a door, install a window, lay tile, sweat copper pipe, plumb a bathroom, wire a room for electricity, install an irrigation system, build an adobe wall, fence a pasture, construct a deck and install smart home automation in the house.
 I became proficient using any number of hand and power tools with respectful confidence.I have used this set of skills innumerable times over the decades since I left Santa Fe.

 But it was the soft skills I developed on top of the concrete skills that made these two years of intense learning two of the most important years of my life.
 While working on this construction project I learned how to plan ahead, to anticipate what needs to happen next and be ready for it.
 I learned how to analyze and solve problems, and that cutting corners would inevitably create new challenges further down the line.
 I learned to approach tasks thoughtfully and plan-fully, to focus on quality, and to be committed to doing things right from the very beginning.
 I learned how to recognize dangerous and risky situations, and what it means to work safely.
 I learned how to operate with confidence in a “manager’s” role when working with subcontractors.
 I learned to keep my word and take responsibility for my actions.
 I learned how to fail, regroup, and start over when necessary.